luizintech/single-agenda-assessment/README.md

 If all things is ok, you can access the frontend project in the url localhost:4200:
 ![image](https://user-images.githubusercontent.com/1747058/110416891-3db81280-8073-11eb-93a8-054045e2bf3f.png)

-Remember, to access the portal, I setup a default user and password:
+Remember, to access the portal, I setup a default user and password: <br>
 User: admin@admin
 Password: 123456